 Career and Salary Information

-The BLS estimated in the years 2014-2024 that lawyers will see 6% growth in employment opportunities.
+The BLS estimated that lawyers will see 6% growth in employment opportunities in the years 2014-2024.
 The BLS stated that lawyers earned $115,820 as a median annual wage in May 2015.

 Because of the nature of their work, lawyers should be comfortable in research, analysis, analytical writing and public speaking.
-Lawyers must hold a juris doctor degree before applying for the bar exam, which will allow them to practice law in their state.
+Lawyers must hold a Juris Doctor degree before applying for the bar exam; passing the bar exam is required to practice law in their state.
 There are also other exams that may be needed by a lawyer wishing to enter the courtroom.